 Murrini Snipping Tools

-Here is a little video of me using my favorite tool, the Chipper Nipper.
+Here is a little video of me using my favorite tool, the Chipper Nipper/Ceramic Scissors.
 I’ve had several people tell me recently they were a “game changer”, so that was good to hear.
-The Chipper Nipper end will dull over time, which is the downside to this tool, so eventually you’ll need to buy a new one.
+This tool will dull over time, which is the downside, so eventually you’ll need to buy a new one.
 With that said, I haven't taken my original one out of circulation in my shop yet.
+I buy my two favorite tools, the "Ceramic Scissors" and the Leponitt Wheeled Nippers, at witsendmosaic.com.

 Everyone snips differently but for me, using my finger as a rest/guide against the nipper is key to getting the slice of murrini the exact size you are trying for.
 There is no wrong way to snip (it’s really what works best for you and with some practice you will certainly find your own technique), but you can start here and fine-tune it.

-Demo of Chipper Nipper on a Fish Murrini:
+Demo of Chipper Nipper/Ceramic Scissors on a Fish Murrini:

-Demo of the Chipper Nipper on a Triangle Shape:
+Demo of the Chipper Nipper/Ceramic Scissors on a long slender Triangle Shape:

 Wheeled Nippers